hungctu/hungctu/README.md

 ### Hi there I'm The Hung Nguyen 👋
-#### I am a back-end fresher with 1 year of experience as an intern at Chainity Labs and CUSC.
-During my internship, I gained experience in software projects and developed technical skills in software development.
-I am also someone who is constantly exploring new technologies, frameworks, and libraries.
+#### I am a back-end engineer with over 1 year of experience.
+During this time, I have been exposed to new knowledge about programming skills, new technologies, and working in the blockchain industry.
+I am always eager to learn new things and take on new challenges.

 ## 🌐Socials
 [![Facebook](https://img.shields.io/badge/Facebook-%231877F2.svg?logo=Facebook&logoColor=white)](https://facebook.com//hungnguyen8a1/) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in//thehungnguyenct/)